Section 504 of the Rehabilitation Act of 1973

 What do public schools need to do to comply with Section 504?

-It is important for schools to have a review system in place to make sure that students with disabilities are not denied the benefits of their programs.
-It is also important for schools to provide students with disabilities with the same services that are provided to nondisabled students.
+Schools need to have a review system in place to make sure that students with disabilities are not denied the benefits of their programs.
+It is also vital for schools to provide students with disabilities with the same services that are provided to nondisabled students.
 NCDMP strongly recommends that the school district develop a written plan in cooperation with parents, students with diabetes, and other relevant disability community members.
-This plan should describe how each student will be assessed regarding his or her need for reasonable accommodations and what steps need to be taken.
+This plan should describe how each student will be assessed regarding their need for reasonable accommodations and what steps need to be taken.

 Students with diabetes have differing levels of independence, and their needs will vary.
 At times, students may need to take blood glucose tests during class time, which may not be possible if the school does not have adequate storage for test strips or a meter.
 Students also face other situations, such as lunchtime and recess, that occur during class time.
-It is important for schools to provide students with diabetes with accommodations that make it possible for them to participate in the same activities available to anyone else in the school.
+Schools need to provide students with diabetes with accommodations that make it possible for them to participate in the same activities available to anyone else in the school.

 Conclusion:

 It is up to school districts to develop a plan in cooperation with parents, students, and other disability communities, including NCDMP.
 The School Board and the Section 504 team should meet with the family to develop a plan for the student’s education.
 Without such a plan, proper accommodations may not be provided.
-It is very important for schools to provide equal access so that students are not denied participation in activities due to their disabilities.
+Schools need to provide equal access so that students are not denied participation in activities due to their disabilities.